GIVE APPLY

 • Do not block bollards, ramps, loading zones, or dumpsters.

-• Parking is not permitted in Americans with Disabilities Act (ADA) spaces without a state-issued parking placard.
+• Parking is not permitted in Americans with Disabilities Act (ADA) spaces without a state issued parking placard.
 Reserved spaces, such as ADA, delivery, Staff/Faculty/Resident, etc., are reserved 24 hours, seven days per week, unless otherwise posted.
 This includes holidays and when the College is on break.

 • The College does not guarantee the safety of your vehicle.